sampoder/bart/README.md

 # 🚇 BART sculpture

-It lights up whenever a train is about to arrive at Downtown Berkeley (feel free to change the station in `main.py`[^1])!
+TLDR: The sculpture lights up whenever a train is about to arrive at Downtown Berkeley (feel free to change the station in `main.py`[^1])!
 I built this for [DESINV 23](https://classes.berkeley.edu/content/2025-spring-desinv-23-1-lec-1), a class on creative programming & electronics at UC Berkeley.

 <img src="https://github.com/user-attachments/assets/77100e8e-62af-4791-991e-9d8a15e23017" width= "600px" />

 ## Showcase / Description of Finished Piece

-As a young person living in the Bay Area, BART is an important of my life.
+As a young person living in the Bay Area, BART is an important part of my life.
 And I love BART!
 I use it to [visit friends, run errands, head to parks etc.](https://sampoder.com/bart_ed.pdf) There's one problem, however.
-BART doesn't come too often.
-Where I grow up trains arrive every 3 to 5 minutes on average.
+BART doesn't come very often.
+Where I grew up trains arrived every 3 to 5 minutes on average.
 Meanwhile, BART operates with headways of about 20 minutes.

 I built a piece that I could leave on my desk to keep track of the trains arriving at Downtown Berkeley.
 It has two modes: standard and leave the house.
-The standard mode is when it lights up when a train arrives and makes a sound when a train leaves.
-Meanwhile, "leave the house" mode lights up the train about thirteen minutes before a train leaves and makes a noise when there's twelve minutes before it leaves.
+When in standard mode, it lights up when a train arrives and makes a sound when a train leaves.
+Meanwhile, in "leave the house" mode it lights up the train about thirteen minutes before a train leaves and makes a noise when there's twelve minutes before it leaves.
 That's because it takes me twelve minutes to walk to the station.

 Here's what it looked like:

 <img width="600px" alt="Screenshot 2025-02-14 at 12 00 05 AM" src="https://github.com/user-attachments/assets/76a8ae04-1055-41f5-9798-839b90f75e83" />

 The finished piece is a replica BART train that was made out of laser cut / engraved acrylic.
-It has two RGB LEDs inside of it.
+It has two RGB LEDs inside of it (these make the colour).
 When connected to a computer running the Python script, it lights up when a train is at the configured station.
 This data is pulled from [BART's legacy API](https://api.bart.gov/docs/overview/index.aspx).
-The Python script then commands the Arduino to light the train up a certain colour via Serial communication.
+The Python script then commands the Arduino to light the train up a certain colour via serial communication.
 The colour of the train is based on the BART line, for example trains to Berryessa from Downtown Berkeley are orange while trains to Millbrae / San Francisco are red.

 <img width="600px" alt="Screenshot 2025-02-14 at 12 00 15 AM" src="https://github.com/user-attachments/assets/22ee0e2e-b6b2-4929-9a2c-0b7c25c6c823" />

-The original inspiration was a light-up plane that I drew in class, alongside some other ideas.
+The original inspiration was a light-up plane that I drew in class (not a super serious idea), alongside some other ideas:

 <img width="600px" src="https://github.com/user-attachments/assets/9f39fe87-e353-4962-9282-d947e2cee3c9" />

 People already complain about the noise planes make - I doubt too many people would enjoy them creating this amount of light (I think it'd be cool though!).
 That did get me thinking transportation as a theme though.

-So it progressed into this idea of reconstructing the entire BART station (each train represented a different direction):
+And that thinking progressed into this idea of reconstructing the entire BART station (each train represented a different direction):

 <img width="600" alt="Screenshot 2025-02-21 at 6 19 33 PM" src="https://github.com/user-attachments/assets/63eda38b-8af6-4f86-8f56-26bfdb0658dc" />

-However, I ended up one train because I thought this design would be bulky and take up too much space on my desk.
+However, I ended up going with one train because I thought this design would be bulky and take up too much space on my desk.
 I decided that if I wanted to illustrate direction I could animate a strip of Neopixels in the future.

 To create the shell for the project, I designed a couple of pieces I could laser cut using Figma.
 Figma probably isn't the best software for this - but it's something I'm very comfortable with and that I knew could do the job.
 With more time, I would have CAD-ed it.